WZBSocialScienceCenter/tmtoolkit/README.md

 ## Requirements

 `tmtoolkit` works with Python 2.7 and Python 3.5 or above.
-When using lemmatization for German texts, *Pyphen* and *pattern* should be installed, the latter being only available for Python 2.7.
+When using lemmatization for German texts, *Pyphen* and *pattern* should be installed.

 Requirements are automatically installed via *pip*.
 Additional packages can also be installed via *pip* for certain use cases (see optional packages).